 STEP 3: The Settlement Demand

-Once you are discharged from medical care or reach maximum medical improvement, will submit a comprehensive DEMAND FOR SETTTLEMENT sometimes called a “‘settlement package” because it contains all the documentation in support of your claim plus a factual analysis of why your claim warrants settlement.
+Once you are discharged from medical care or reach maximum medical improvement, we will submit a comprehensive DEMAND FOR SETTLEMENT sometimes called a “‘settlement package” because it contains all the documentation in support of your claim plus a factual analysis of why your claim warrants settlement.